KafuiG/CMU_Coursework/README.md

 # Portfolio
-This is my public portfolio for Telling Stories with Data at CMU.
+This is my public portfolio for Telling Stories with Data class at CMU.
 Here is a Link to the live site  https://kafuig.github.io/-Telling-Stories-With-Data/

 # About me
 Hello there!
 My name is Kafui Godzi.
 I use she/her/hers pronouns.
 I’m a second-year masters student in Public Policy & Management at Carnegie Mellon University.
 Originally from Ghana, my undergraduate degree was in Business Administration Accounting.
 Cumulatively, I have two years of work experience primarily in the energy industry.
 Specifically, I worked as an analyst for the Ghana National Petroleum Corporation (GNPC) as part of my national service.
 Over the years, my passion for problem-solving has largely informed the activities I invest my time in.
 From assisting a women-focused nonprofit with graphic designing to consulting for small-medium enterprises in Ghana, I always seek opportunities to make meaningful impact in any community I find myself in.
 Outside of my professional life, I thoroughly enjoy catching up on the latest fashion, occasionally sketching out clothing designs and learning about new developments in dermatology.